-1. AVAILABLE DATA
+1. Available data

-1.1 Consistency, completeness and treatment of gaps in the available data
+1.1 Completeness, consistency and treatment of gaps in the available data

-The information available was largely complete and consistent.
-Extrapolation, interpolation and realistic worst case assumptions were used to bridge gabs that could not be closed otherwise.
+The information provided in the dossier and by additional sources was largely complete and consistent.
+Extrapolation, interpolation and realistic worst case assumptions were used to bridge gaps that could not be closed otherwise.